 Implementing a waiting period for large purchases

-To curb impulse buying, try implementing a 24-hour (or longer) waiting period for any non-essential purchases over a certain amount.
+To curb impulse buying, implement a 24-hour (or longer) waiting period for non-essential purchases over a set amount.
+This simple practice reveals whether purchases stem from genuine need or momentary desire, dramatically reducing regret spending.

 Practicing mindful spending